A risk assessment has four stages:

 It should be a dynamic process that will adjust the risk assessment of harm up or down as circumstances change.

-Safe Lives have adapted the DASH risk assessment for young people and you can access this here although you will still need to submit the referral electronically using the main DASH risk assessment form.
+Safe Lives have adapted the DASH risk assessment for young people and you can access this here although you will still need to submit the referral electronically using the above DASH risk assessment form.

 Do you have the time and confidence to complete the DASH form safely with the client?
 The questions are used to identify, assess and manage risk, so ask all the questions and all responses must be recorded, reviewed and updated.
 The risk identification process remains dynamic and you have responsibility for the risk until it can be handed over.

 Standard - Current evidence does not indicate likelihood of serious harm

 Medium - There are identifiable indicators of risk of serious harm.
 The perpetrator has the potential to cause serious harm but is unlikely to do so unless there is a change in circumstances e.g. relationship breakdown, failure to take medication, drug/alcohol misuse